 download S4 bus timetable

-Built in 1675, and largely unchanged since the early 18th Century, Adderbury Quaker Meeting House is one of the best preserved early meeting houses in Britain.
-Meetings still take place there four times a year on the third Sunday in March, June, September and December.
+Built in 1675, and largely unchanged since the early 17th Century, Adderbury Quaker Meeting House is one of the best preserved early meeting houses in Britain.
+Meetings still take place there four times a year on the third Sunday in March, June, September, and the fourth Sunday in December.

-The 5¼ mile walk to Adderbury begins from Banbury Railway station at 11.40am.
-With a short detour past Banbury's Quaker landmarks, it leaves Banbury Quaker Meeting House at 12.30pm.
-Then across the fields (with a pause for a picnic) to Adderbury Meeting House – arriving for the quarterly meeting at 2.30pm.
+This 5¼ mile walk to Adderbury begins from Banbury Railway station at 11.40am.
+With a short detour past Banbury's Quaker landmarks, it leaves Banbury Quaker Meeting House at 12.45pm, going across the fields (with a pause for a picnic) to Adderbury Meeting House – arriving for the Quarterly Meeting at 2.45pm.

-After the meeting it is possible to return to Banbury on the S4 bus, which leaves from near the Meeting House at 4pm (arriving at Banbury bus station at 4.25).
-Or you can continue on foot for the 4¾ mile ramble across the fields back to Banbury rail station – arriving sometime between 5.30-6pm.
+After the meeting it is possible to return to Banbury on the S4 bus, which leaves from near the Meeting House at 4.03pm (arriving at Banbury bus station at 4.25).
+Or you can continue on foot for the 4¾ (or optional 5¼) mile ramble across the fields back to Banbury rail station – arriving sometime between 6 to 6.30pm.